matovolador/fast-api-1/README.md

 * migration
 * handler

-### Create an endpoint with the route
+### Create an endpoint

-`POST /v1/products/create` that takes in the following request payload.
+Create an endpoint with route: `POST /v1/products/create` that takes in the following request payload.

 ```json
 {